isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Another possibility is to redefine the option; see :ref:`dhcp4-private-opts`.

-Also, Kea comes with several example configuration files.
-Some of them showcase how to configure the option 60 and 43.
+Kea comes with several example configuration files.
+Some of them showcase how to configure options 60 and 43.
 See ``doc/examples/kea4/vendor-specific.json`` and ``doc/examples/kea6/vivso.json`` in the Kea sources.

 .. note::

    Currently only one vendor is supported for vivco-suboptions (code 124) and vivso-suboptions (code 125) options.
-It is not supported to specify multiple enterprise numbers within a single option instance or multiple options with different enterprise numbers.
+Specifying multiple enterprise numbers within a single option instance or multiple options with different enterprise numbers is not supported.

 .. _dhcp4-option-spaces: